glitchgirl/notes/Yext/notes.md

 ## Create a locator
 - what a locator is
     - its just google maps except not
-    - but no really why wouldn't I just use google maps? yext already intergrates with it??
+    - but no really why wouldn't I just use google maps? yext already integrates with it??
 - add search to your yext account
 - learn how search UI react helps you build a store locators in a pages project
 - add search UI react to your project
-- okay so after doing that whole unit I really don't see why you wouldn't just use googles. you need to set up an API anyways. the only thing I think is cool is the custom icons.
+- okay so after doing that whole unit I really don't see why you wouldn't just use google's. you need to set up an API anyways. the only thing I think is cool is the custom icons.

 # Module 5
 ## The yext directory manager